CP-Unibo/mzn2feat/README.md

 [2] R. Amadini, M. Gabbrielli, and J. Mauro.
 An Enhanced Features Extractor for
     a Portfolio of Constraint Solvers.
 In SAC, 2014.

+[3] R. Amadini, M. Gabbrielli, and J. Mauro.
+SUNNY: a Lazy Portfolio Approach
+    for Constraint Solving 2013.
+In ICLP, 2014.